Patlabor

-Mobile Police Patlabor (機動警察パトレイバー, Kidō Keisatsu Patoreibā), also known as Patlabor (a portmanteau of "patrol" and "labor"), is a Japanese science fiction media franchise created by Headgear, a group consisting of manga artist Masami Yūki, director Mamoru Oshii, screenwriter Kazunori Itō, mecha designer Yutaka Izubuchi, and character designer Akemi Takada.
+Mobile Police Patlabor (機動警察パトレイバー, Kidō Keisatsu Patoreibā), also known as Patlabor (a portmanteau of "patrol" and "labor"), is a Japanese science fiction media franchise in the mecha genre.
+It is produced by Headgear, an artist collective consisting of manga artist Masami Yūki, director Mamoru Oshii, screenwriter Kazunori Itō, mecha designer Yutaka Izubuchi, and character designer Akemi Takada.
+The concept of Patlabor originated from a desire to create a more realistic and light-hearted mecha anime than militarized works like Gundam or Space Runaway Ideon which were popular in the 1980s.

+Set in near-future Tokyo, construction mecha known as "Labors" are increasingly used in large-scale engineering work; the Tokyo Metropolitan Police also have their own fleet of police Labors.
+Incorporating elements of the workplace comedy and police procedural genres, the series follows the misfit Division 2 as they deal with Labor-related crimes, terrorism, and accidents.

-The popular franchise includes a manga, a TV series, two OVA series, three feature-length movies, two light novel series, and a short film compilation, named Minipato (ミニパト) because of its super deformed (chibi) drawing style.
-The series has been adapted into video games and licensed products from OST to toys.
-Patlabor is known for using mecha – designed by Yutaka Izubuchi – not just for police or military purposes, but also for industrial and municipal jobs.
+The franchise began airing in 1988 with the Patlabor: The Early Days OVA, and quickly became a multimedia franchise including a manga, three TV series, four feature-length movies, three light novel series, and an animated short film compilation.
+Patlabor is known for using mecha not just for police or military purposes, but also for industrial and municipal jobs.

 Plot

 The story takes place in what was, at the time of release, the near future of 1998–2002.
-Robots called "Labors" are employed in heavy construction work.
-The Tokyo Metropolitan Police has its own fleet of Patrol Labors ("Patlabors"; as opposed to patrol cars) to combat crimes/terrorism and deal with accidents involving Labors.
+Mecha called "labors" are used in heavy construction work.
+The Tokyo Metropolitan Police has its own fleet of patrol Labors ("patlabors"; as opposed to patrol cars) to combat crimes or terrorism and deal with accidents involving labors.
 The story arcs usually revolve around Tokyo Metropolitan Police Special Vehicle Section 2, Division 2.
-Noa Izumi is the main protagonist of the series, but all of Division 2 play roles.
-Hata and Kusumi are the main protagonists of the third Patlabor film.
+Labor pilot Noa Izumi is the protagonist of the series, but all of Division 2 play roles.
+Detectives Hata and Kusumi are the main protagonists of the third Patlabor film.

+Due to being released simultaneously, the manga, TV series, and feature films all take place in separate continuities.
+The movie timeline includes the Early Days OVA and the three animated Patlabor films.
+The TV timeline includes the original TV series as well as the New Files OVA.
+Masami Yūki's manga is separate from both, although some TV episodes and the third film draw their plots from it.

-The Next Generation takes place in 2013, with an entirely new cast with the exception of Shige and Buchiyama in maintenance, but the new members of SV2 have similar names and personalities to the old ones.
+The Next Generation series and film take place in 2013, with an entirely new cast (except for Shige and Buchiyama in maintenance), but the new members of SV2 have similar names and personalities to the old ones.
+Some of its episodes reference the TV series, and the final episode and movie are a direct sequel to Patlabor 2.

-The feature films follow a separate continuity, referred to as the "movie timeline", as opposed to the "TV timeline", with the Early Days OVA following the "movie timeline", and the New Files OVA following the "TV timeline".
-In addition, the manga follows its own continuity.

-The Next Generation features episodes that directly reference the TV series, while its final episode and movie are a direct sequel to the second movie.
+The Patlabor EZY series is set in the TV timeline.
+Now set in the near future of 2033, Labors have become largely automated, and the Special Vehicles Section must continue to work as a Labor police force without becoming obsolete.
+Brash pilot Towa Kuga and her backup Kippei Atori are the protagonists, but, like the original series, the show features an ensemble cast of all Division 2.